reganto/usernado/README.md

 ## Description

-[Tornado](https://github.com/tornadoweb/tornado) is a powefull and lightweight python framework.
-BUT tornado haven't any template so you must start your project from scratch also tornado haven't post redirection(redirection with parameter(s) in post method). now these features are available!
+[Tornado](http://www.tornadoweb.org/en/stable/) is a powerfull and lightweight python framework.
+But tornado haven't any template so you must start your project from scratch also tornado haven't post redirection(redirection with parameter(s) in post method). now these features are available!

 - See also [Tornado-utilities](https://gitlab.com/reganto/tornado-utilities)